Zend Framework 3 / Laminas Doctrine Authentication Module

 Adding custom code to login Return to top

 You can also add custom code to your login form using the same method as with the registration.
-There is a config key loginCallback , which enables you to specify an invokeable class that contains this code.
+There is a config key loginCallback , which enables you to specify an invokable class that contains this code.
 An example can be seen below.

 <?php

-namespace Auth\Model;
+namespace YourNamespace\Model;

 use FwsDoctrineAuth\Entity\BaseUsers;